zygomedia/hobo/book/src/basic-concepts/dom-events.md

     })
 ```

 These methods operate by means of, unsurprisingly, adding or modifying a **Component** on the element.
-The callback itself gets wrapped in `hobo::dom_events::EventHandlerCallback`, which will unsubscribe from DOM when dropped.
-A **Component** with a `Vec<EventHandlerCallback>` is created unless it already exists, then the just created `EventHandlerCallback` is just pushed into it.
+The callback itself gets wrapped in [hobo::dom_events::EventHandler](https://docs.rs/hobo/latest/hobo/dom_events/struct.EventHandler.html), which will unsubscribe from DOM when dropped.
+A **Component** with a `Vec<EventHandler>` is created unless it already exists, then the just created `EventHandler` is just pushed into it.

 It's possible to manage subscribing/unsubscribing manually by calling the functions on raw `web_sys::HtmlElement`s.
 For example, when you're doing some kind of a slider and you want some logic in `on_mouse_move` even if the mouse leaves the element: